Continuing Education Activity

 Hepatitis D

-World Health Organization (WHO) recommends screening pregnant women infected with Hepatitis B virus for Hepatitis D virus.
+World Health Organization (WHO) recommends screening pregnant women infected with HBV for HDV.
 Serum immunoglobulin M anti-HDAg is detected during active infection.

 Hepatitis E